yy9669/2017_visual_concepts-1/README.md

   - vc_share.py: get the relationship between the importance of VC and its shared times
 - analysis
   - draw\_picture/: draw some results
+- fine tune process
+  - generate_images: generate some training and testing images
+  - finetune_aperture_1VC.py: fine tune with 1 aperture opened images
+  - finetune_aperture_1VC.py: fine tune with 1 or 2 apertures opened images
+  - network_test.py: test

 - utils
   - ProjectUtils.py: some useful utils for VGG
   - feature_extractor.py: extract hidden layer features in VGG
   - temp.py: some test code
   -	testvgg.py: similar to feature-extractor.py, useful when you are tring to apply Gaussian template to the hidden layer.
-  - utils.py: some useful utils in preprocessing. the only useful one is process_image
+  - utils.py: some useful utils, especially in preprocessing. the only useful one is process_image

-- update
+- others
-add some fine tune code.
-I fine tune the top 2 layer of vgg with aperture images which only show one of the top 10 visual concepts
-  - get_aperture_image.py: get the training images
-  - finetune_aperture_1VC.py: the fine-tuning process
+  - checking_redundency.py: use higer layer's vision to delete some redundency in visual concepts.
+  - complete_success_combination.py: found that single big aperture is more useful in recognition than several small apertures